 Braun exploded onto the scene in 2007, crushing 34 home runs and slugging a league-best .634 to just edge Troy Tulowitzki for NL Rookie of the Year honors.
 That was enough to convince the Brewers to give Braun a huge eight-year, $45 million extension, which at the time marked the biggest contract in franchise history.
-Braun's deal was the standard for an extension given to a player with under two seasons of service time for a number of years, and he certainly didn't rest on his laurels once the ink dried.
+Braun's deal was the standard for an extension given to a player with under two seasons of service time for a number of years.
 The left fielder went on to claim five straight Silver Slugger Awards along with the NL MVP in 2011.

-Braun's deal followed in the footsteps of Tulo's six-year, $31 million extension, taking some of the sting off the Rockies' World Series defeat to the Red Sox months before.
-Rockies fans were certainly glad to see Tulowitzki remain in Denver, as the shortstop posted three top-10 finishes in MVP voting and a pair of Gold Glove and Silver Slugger Awards over the next four seasons.
-Tulowitzki signed a much bigger extension -- seven years and $134 million -- after the 2010 season before the Rockies eventually dealt him to the Blue Jays at the 2015 Deadline.
+Tulo's six-year, $31 million extension took some of the sting off the Rockies' World Series defeat to the Red Sox months before.
+Rockies fans were certainly glad to see Tulowitzki remain in Colorado, as the shortstop posted three top-10 finishes in MVP voting and a pair of Gold Glove and Silver Slugger Awards over the next four seasons.
+Tulowitzki signed a much bigger extension -- seven years, $134 million -- after the 2010 season before the Rockies eventually dealt him to the Blue Jays at the 2015 Trade Deadline.

 Rizzo was a highly touted prospect with the Red Sox, but he did not immediately deliver on that hype after he was dealt to the Padres as part of the Adrian Gonzalez trade in 2010.
 Rizzo found his footing with the Cubs in '12 (.805 OPS and 15 home runs over 87 games), and a hot start to the following season convinced Chicago to make him a face of the franchise with a seven-year, $41 million extension.